dstftw/youtube-dl/.github/ISSUE_TEMPLATE/1_broken_site.md

 <!--
 Provide an explanation of your issue in an arbitrary form.
 Provide any additional information, suggested solution and as much context and examples as possible.
-If work on this issue requires account credentials please provide them or explain how one can obtain them.
+If work on your issue requires account credentials please provide them or explain how one can obtain them.
 -->

 WRITE DESCRIPTION HERE